 You also need to pay attention to the fine print when it comes to the interest rate: is the rate you’re getting an introductory rate that will disappear in 3-6 months?
 Take the time to look into these details, as they vary from bank to bank and don’t immediately knock out the little guys – you’d be surprised at how much they have to offer.

-High Interest Savings Account: The Bottom Line
+High-Interest Savings: The Bottom Line

-A high interest savings account is really essential when it comes to personal finances and banking.
+A high-interest savings account is really essential when it comes to personal finances and banking.
 As the above summaries indicate, you don’t necessarily need to have a ton of money to start one.
-Just make sure to take the time to read up on the pros and cons of each before choosing the best high interest savings account for your needs.
+Just make sure to take the time to read up on the pros and cons of each before choosing the best high-interest savings account for your needs.
 Set up an automated savings plan, and you’ll be a savvy saver in no time!

 Latest posts by Hannah Logan (see all)